willchrisjr/my-interpreter/README.md

 - Create NUMBER tokens for these literals.
 - Store the numeric value as a float in the token's literal value.

-This update further expands our scanner's capabilities, allowing it to handle another important data type in the Lox language.
-The scanner can now recognize and tokenize all basic literal types (strings and numbers) as well as all operators and punctuation used in Lox.
+This further expands the scanner's capabilities, allowing it to handle another important data type in the Lox language.
+It can recognize and tokenize all basic literal types (strings and numbers) as well as all operators and punctuation used in Lox.
-This update allows the scanner to handle number literals as specified, while still recognizing and outputting all previously supported tokens.
-The scanner now supports a wide range of Lox syntax elements, including literals, operators, and punctuation.

-### Added Support for Identifiers
+### Identifiers

-We've extended our scanner to recognize and handle identifiers.
-Here are the key changes:
+Extended scanner to recognize and handle identifiers.
+Here are the key functions:

 1. Added a new token type to the `TokenType` enum: `IDENTIFIER`.
 2. Implemented a new `identifier` method in the `Scanner` class to handle identifiers: